 - Example of non-scholarly writing, if available.

-- A letter from a Department Chair or Director of Graduate Studies (or equivalent) confirming that the applicant has completed or will complete their PhD by the required date.
+- A letter from a Department Chair or Director of Graduate Studies (or equivalent) confirming that the applicant will complete their PhD by the required date.

-- Three confidential letters of recommendation, which must be submitted with the APS recommendation form provided at http://amphilsoc.org/grants/curatorialfellowship
+- Three confidential letters of recommendation, which must be submitted on the APS recommendation form provided at http://www.amphilsoc.org/grants/curatorialfellowship

 - See application form for further instructions.